We are reader-supported. When you buy through links on our site, we may earn a commission. Learn more about our review process here.

 There are also a few additional features that make this hand blender stand out as one of the best on the market.
 Its 15 different settings give you the power to blend through a variety of textures, ensuring the smoothest outcome.
 It has a non-scratch guard, so you don’t have to worry about ruining your pot with the blender’s sharp blades.

-Although the Breville is on the higher end of the price scale, you will get a durable, high quality immersion blender that will motivate you to make a variety of delicious soups frequently.
+Although the Breville is on the higher end of the price scale, you will get a durable, high-quality immersion blender that will motivate you to make a variety of delicious soups frequently.

 The best on a budget

-If you want to invest in a quality immersion blender but don’t see yourself using it often, Cuisinart Smart Stick is an excellent choice.
+If you want to invest in a quality immersion blender but don’t see yourself using it often, Cuisinart Smart Stick from Amazon is an excellent choice.
 Costing about half the price of the Breville, yet this affordable hand-held blender works just as well.
-It comes in in a wide range of colors, so it is definitely the most fun pick!
+It comes in a wide range of colors, so it is definitely the most fun pick!

 200-watts of soup-blending power